 2. Activities to Enjoy in Nova Scotia Provincial Parks

 Nova Scotia provincial parks are full of adventures and outdoor activities.
-The officials allow the people to have the time of their life all around the season without many restrictions.
+The officials allow the people to have the time of their lives all around the season without many restrictions.

-The park is a true gem of nature, and the island has scenic views and a lot to offer visitors.
+The park is a true gem of nature, and the island has scenic views and much to offer visitors.

 2.1 Cross-Country Skiing